 Marriage is sanctifying.
-I wish the journey was smoother and I never had to wrestle with the flesh.
+I wish the journey was easier and I never have to wrestle with the flesh.
 But I do.
 All the time.

 But sometimes we forget.
 We forget that the couple across the street, the one laughing next door, or the one reaching across the internet are very much like ourselves.

 So we look at their stories, compare their outside to our inside and despair.

 I know because I’ve compared and contrasted and despaired.
 And others have looked at mine and despaired at their own.

 Let me tell you of my struggles and how the Lord has triumphed for me.

 This is an area I’ve struggled with all of my life.
 God has transformed me over the years but it continues to be one of those places I need Him the most.

 Before I knew Christ well, I thought it was a good thing, a gift almost.
 Mostly because it manifested as competitiveness (more of that in a minute.)